-Performance Evaluation of the Pass at Green Connected Vehicle V2I Application Using Simulation, Dynamometer and Track Testing 2020-01-1380
+Performance Evaluation of the Pass-at-Green (PaG) Connected Vehicle V2I Application 2020-01-1380